nculwell/MathStudy/README.md

 - Munkres, *Analysis On Manifolds*
 - Spivak, *Calculus On Manifolds*
 - Loomis and Sternberg, *Advanced Calculus*
+- Bishop & Goldberg, *Tensor Analysis on Manifolds*

 ### Complex Analysis
 - Rudin, *Real and Complex Analysis*
 - Ahlfors, *Complex Analysis: An Introduction to the Theory of Analytic Functions of One Complex Variable*
 - Shilov, *Elementary Real and Complex Analysis*
-- Flannigan, *Complex Variables: Harmonic and Analytic Functions*
+- Flanigan, *Complex Variables: Harmonic and Analytic Functions*
+- Conway, *Functions of One Complex Variable*
 - Needham, *Visual Complex Analysis*
 - Schwerdtfeger, *Geometry of Complex Numbers*

 ### Functional Analysis
+- Akhiezer and Glazman, *Theory of Linear Operators in Hilbert Space*
+- Griffel, *Applied Functional Analysis*
+- Shilov, *Elementary Functional Analysis*
+- Kolmogorov and Fomin, *Elements of the Theory of Functions and Functional Analysis*
 - Rudin, *Functional Analysis*
-- Kolmogorov and Fomin, *Elements of the Theory of Functions and Functional Analysis*
-- Shilov, *Elementary Functional Analysis*